The famous Sermon on the Mount is a collection of beautiful spiritual and moral teachings attributed to Jesus Christ, found in the Gospel of Matthew.

 The meek.
 Being meek does not mean not being able to defend yourself.
 It means relying on God’s strength, and not your own, to make things happen.
 (Matthew 5:5)

 Those who seek righteousness.
-This one is talking about people who want to see the reflection of God’s character in how other people live their lives.
+This one talks about people who want to see the reflection of God’s character in how others live their lives.
 (Matthew 5:6)

 The merciful.
 Jesus is the ultimate proof of how merciful God truly is.
-AS we receive mercy from God, we can also show mercy towards others.
+We can also show mercy towards others as we receive mercy from God.
 (Matthew 5:7)

 The pure in heart.
 Jesus emphasized that purity of heart is far more important than the rituals that people do for God.
 (Matthew 5:8)